pydata/xarray/doc/tutorial.rst

     Attributes:
         title: example attribute

-A dataset can also be loaded from a specific group within a NetCDF file.
+A dataset can also be loaded from a specific group within a netCDF file.
 To load from a group, pass a ``group`` keyword argument to the ``open_dataset`` function.
 The group can be specified as a path-like string, e.g., to access subgroup 'bar' within group 'foo' pass '/foo/bar' as the ``group`` argument.

-Data is loaded lazily from NetCDF files.
+Data is loaded lazily from netCDF files.
 You can manipulate, slice and subset Dataset and DataArray objects, and no array values are loaded into memory until necessary.
-For an example of how these lazy arrays work, see the OpenDAP section below.
+For an example of how these lazy arrays work, see the OPeNDAP section below.

-Datasets have a :py:meth:`~xray.Dataset.close` method to close the associated NetCDF file.
+Datasets have a :py:meth:`~xray.Dataset.close` method to close the associated netCDF file.
 The preferred way to handle this is to use a context-manager:

 .. ipython::
     :verbatim: